 The preference for sweet taste appears to be inborn in most babies.
 Babies can have homemade desserts like kheer, halwa, etc. for any special occasion.
 When you are making desserts, remember that sweet doesn’t always mean sugar.
 But Candy, jelly, lollypops, sugary cereals, iced cakes, pastries, doughnuts, sweets made with sugar such as gulab jamun, Jalebis, etc. are full of sugar.
 These are best avoided in the first two years of life for the below reasons:

-- Sugary items fill the little tummy without providing important nutrients
+- Sugary items fill the little tummy without providing essential nutrients

 - They may stick to the teeth, sugar helps bacteria to grow, and this causes early tooth decay

 - Children to become sweet tooth for life if more sweets are introduced at the young age

 - Makes the baby overweight and leads to obesity when babies eat more sweets regularly